MuryloSaladino/XPricefy/README.md

-# 🚀 Xpricefy
+# 🚀 Project Name

-Welcome to **Xpricefy**!
-This project is designed to provide an efficient and scalable solution for [briefly describe the purpose of your project].
+Welcome to **Project Name**!
+This project is designed to provide an efficient and scalable solution for managing pricing of solutions in an IT department.

-## 📦 Features

-✅ **Easy Deployment**: Just run a single command to get started!
-✅ **Scalable & Maintainable**: Designed with best practices to ensure long-term usability.
-✅ **User-Friendly Interface**: Intuitive and easy to navigate.
+# Running the App

 ## 🔧 Prerequisites